-On this date, January 28, 1939 the Irish poet, one of the foremost figures of 20th century literature, William Butler Yeats, died, at Hôtel Idéal Séjour, in Menton, France.
-He was 73 years old, at the height of his fame and glory.
+On this date, January 28, 1939, the Irish poet, one of the foremost figures of 20th-century literature, William Butler Yeats, died in Menton, France.

 It will come as no surprise to admirers of W.B.
 Yeats that this greatest of modern poets was a celebrant of the art of love from the beginning to the end of his long and immensely productive career.
 But now, thanks to a brilliant and magisterial work of scholarship by Joseph M. Hassett, we can fully appreciate how much Yeats owed to the women in his life – nine women, to be precise, whose alluring mystery held him in thrall and inspired in him the heightened state of consciousness he believed necessary for creative expression.